 BMO S&P/TSX Equal Weight Oil & Gas ETF (ZEO) – MER: 0.61%

-ZEO is an ETF issued by the bank of Montreal designed to replicate the performance of the Solactive Equal Weight Canada Oil & Gas Index.
+ZEO is an ETF issued by the bank of Montreal designed to replicate the performance of the Solactive Equal Weight Canada Oil & Gas Index (see other top bank ETFs in Canada).

 In February 2020, right before the pandemic, ZEO had a net asset value of about $42 Canadian per share, and by March, that number dropped to under $19.
 However, they’ve recovered in less than a year and rebounded back to $42 by January 2021, and they continue to rise.